-34.0 Limited Temporary License
+31.0 Limited Temporary License

-- 34.1 A limited temporary license may be issued for the purpose of completing postgraduate training and allows the licensee to practice under the supervision and control of a Vermont-licensed podiatrist in a CPME-accredited training program.
+- 31.1 A limited temporary license may be issued for the purpose of completing postgraduate training and allows the licensee to practice under the supervision and control of a Vermont-licensed podiatrist in a CPME-accredited training program.
 The applicant must be enrolled in a CPME-accredited program of postgraduate training or in sub-specialty clinical fellowship training in an institution that has an accredited program in the parent specialty.
-A limited temporary license may be renewed or reissued, upon submission of a completed renewal application, including fee and required documentation. - 34.2 Application for a limited temporary license shall include: - 34.2.1 Completed online application; - 34.2.2 The required fee; - 34.2.3 A copy of the applicant's podiatric medical school diploma; - 34.2.4 A supervising podiatrist's / program director's statement acknowledging statutory responsibility for the applicant's negligent or wrongful acts or omissions; - 34.2.5 Direct verification of medical education; - 34.2.6 ECFMG if applicable; - 34.2.7 Verification of other state licensure; - 34.2.8 NPDB self-query; and - 34.2.9 Any additional forms or documentation required by the Board.
+A limited temporary license may be renewed or reissued, upon submission of a completed renewal application, including fee and required documentation. - 31.2 Application for a limited temporary license shall include: - 31.2.1 Completed online application; - 31.2.2 The required fee; - 31.2.3 A copy of the applicant's podiatric medical school diploma; - 31.2.4 A supervising podiatrist's / program director's statement acknowledging statutory responsibility for the applicant's negligent or wrongful acts or omissions; - 31.2.5 Direct verification of medical education; - 31.2.6 ECFMG if applicable; - 31.2.7 Verification of other state licensure; - 31.2.8 NPDB self-query; and - 31.2.9 Any additional forms or documentation required by the Board.

-35.0 Podiatrists' Professional Standards
+32.0 Podiatrists' Professional Standards

-35.1 Continuing Medical Education.
+- 32.1 Continuing Medical Education.
 Required CME: Prescribing Controlled Substances.
 All podiatry licensees who prescribe controlled substances shall certify at the time of each renewal that they have completed at least two hours of CME activity on controlled substances prescribing.
-The activity must be accredited as AMA PRA Category 1 CreditTM training or Council on Podiatric Medical Education approved training, or be specifically designated as qualifying by the Board.
+The activity must be accredited as AMA PRA Category 1 CreditTM training or Council on Podiatric Medical Education approved training.
 The following topics must be covered, as required by Vermont law: abuse and diversion, safe use, and appropriate storage and disposal of controlled substances; the appropriate use of the Vermont Prescription Monitoring System; risk assessment for abuse or addiction; pharmacological and nonpharmacological alternatives to opioids for managing pain; medication tapering and cessation of the use of controlled substances; and relevant State and federal laws and regulations concerning the prescription of opioid controlled substances.
-Each licensee who is registered with the D.E.A. and who holds a D.E.A. number to prescribe controlled substances, or who has submitted a pending application for one, is presumed to prescribe controlled substances and must meet this requirement.
-Any podiatrist who is required to certify completion of this CME to renew, but who cannot, will be subject to the provisions regarding makeup of missing CME in Sections 23.3 and 23.4.

-35.2 Grounds for Disciplinary Action
+Each licensee who is registered with the U.S. Drug Enforcement Agency (D.E.A.) and who holds a D.E.A. number to prescribe controlled substances, or who has submitted a pending application for one, is presumed to prescribe controlled substances and must meet this requirement.
+Any podiatrist who is required to certify completion of this CME to renew, but who cannot, will be subject to the provisions regarding makeup of missing CME in 22.3 and 22.4. - 32.2 Grounds for Disciplinary Action.
 Grounds for disciplinary action are set out in 3 V.S.A. § 129a, 18 V.S.A. § 1852, and 26 V.S.A. § 375.